magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/aws-iot.md

 ## Overview

-AWS IoT Integration allows to stream data from AWS IoT Backend to ThingsBoard and converts device payloads to the ThingsBoard format.
+AWS IoT Integration allows to stream data from AWS IoT Backend to IoT Hub and converts device payloads to the IoT Hub format.

  ![image](/images/user-guide/integrations/aws-iot-integration.svg)